FHIR/sql-on-fhir-v2/README.md

   translatable between database engines that have JSON  or nested datastructures support (i.e., avoiding features that are not widely implemented)
 - Basic schemas and transformations should depend as little as possible on specific FHIR versions and profiles.
 Advanced optimizations (like Avro, ProtoBuf) may.
 - It should be possible to run transformations on raw data or within a database using SQL (ELT)
-- Use `$` prefix for all calculated elements to avoid clash with FHIR elements
+- Use `sof_` prefix for all calculated elements to avoid clash with FHIR elements

 ## 1. Schema